GPurgatorio/Master-Computer-Science-ICT/README.md

 **NUMA**: Non Uniform Memory Architecture
 Drop the assumption that all the RAMs are equal.
 NUMA is supported in the most used servers and virtualizer.
 Create threads and process that are NUMA aware: split data in an array and each thread works on a part of it.
 APIs are provided in order to access specific memory zones in a NUMA architecture.

+**Hyper-threading** makes a single processor core appear as two logical processor cores, allowing the hyper-threading enabled operating system (or hypervisor) to schedule two threads simultaneously to avoid idle time on processor.
+However, the two threads cannot be executed at the same time because the two logical cores share the resources of a single physical core.
+When core resources are not in use by the current thread, especially when the processor is stalled (for example due to data dependency), resources of the core are used to execute the next scheduled thread.

 **Inter socket** and **Intra Socket** connection: initially cores used a token ring or two token rings, now they use a mash.

-Inside the core there are some funtional units like: branch missprediction unit, FMA (Floating point Multiply Add).
+Inside the core there are some functional units like: branch mis-prediction unit, FMA (Floating point Multiply Add).
 Each core has a dedicated cache at L1 and a shared cache at L2.

-**Hyper Threading** is a technology that allows to duplicate (up to 4 times) the number of logical cores over the actual physical cores.
-In this case emerges a problem of memory condivision, and the solutions are usually:
-- One cache per core
-- One cache per couple of cores
-- A shared RAM between some cores (Multi channel D-RAM)

-Multi Channel DRAM: more bandwidth than DDR.
+**MCDRAM** (Multi Channel RAM): more bandwidth than DDR.

-If I have two threads in many cases I can execute 2 istruction at time (thread overlapping, hyper threading).

 **SMART technology** in drives: predictive system in the drive that gives the probability that the drive will fail in the next hours.
 Used by the driver provider for statistics, usage patterns.

 # Cloud

 Is a business model.
-The cloud is someone else's computer that you can use (paying) to execute your application with more realiable feature than your laptop (i.e. paying for doing tests on your app using the cloud infrastructure because you need more resources).
-A cloud is a collection of measurable network-accessible IT resources.
+The cloud is someone else's computer that you can use (paying) to execute your application with more reliable feature than your laptop (i.e. paying for doing tests on your app using the cloud infrastructure because you need more resources).
 The interaction to obtain the cloud resources should be "self service" for as much as possible.
 When you program for the cloud you dont know where your process will be executed or where you data will be stored.
-- overprovisioning the system
-- rent the overprovisioned resources
-- reallocating resources, VMs

-Cloud is a collection of network-accessible IT resources:
+Cloud is a collection of **network-accessible** IT resources:
- - Consists of shared pools of hardware and software resources deployed in data centers
+ - consists of **shared pools of hardware and software resources** deployed in data centers

-One of the main concept of cloud computing is the one of pooling, which means that a set of etherogeneous resources can be viewed as a whole big resource in order to provide reassignment capability and location indipendence (which means that the clint cannot control where his data are, except for maybe the geographical area).
+One of the main concept of cloud computing is the one of pooling, which means that a set of **heterogeneous resources** can be viewed as a whole big resource in order to provide reassignment capability and location independence (which means that the clint cannot control where his data are, except for maybe the geographical area).
 Another important concept is the one of resource measurement.
 The cloud computing business model revolves around pricing and resource consumption, so the system must be able to monitor it.

-Cloud computing benefits are:
+Cloud computing **benefits** are:
 - Agility
-- Reduction of IT cost
+- Reduction of IT cost (CAPEX to OPEX)
 - High Availability and fault tolerance
 - Business Continuity
 - Rapid development and testing